deborajoppi/chip-seq-dlbcl-prc1-analysis/README.md

 # BCOR and KDM2B Target Gene Analysis in GCB-DLBCL

-Reproducible repository scaffold for the thesis analysis section:

-`1.19 Identification of BCOR and KDM2B target genes in GCB-type DLBCL`

 This project documents a secondary analysis of public ChIP-seq data from the LY1 cell line to identify putative PRC1.1 target genes in germinal center B-cell-like diffuse large B-cell lymphoma (GCB-DLBCL).

 ## Overview